trpc-group/trpc-cpp/docs/en/costom_naming.md

   limiter:  # Access traffic control configuration
     custom_limiter: # Use custom limiter plugin
 ```
-In this example, we added the names of custom plugins (custom_registry, custom_selector, custom_limiter) to the corresponding configuration items.
-The framework will parse the configuration file and use the corresponding plugins.
+In this example, we added the names of the custom plugins (custom_registry, custom_selector, custom_limiter) to the corresponding configuration items.
+The framework will parse the configuration file and use the corresponding plugins accordingly.

-Please note that the specific configuration parsing process is completed by the framework, and you only need to ensure that the plugin names in the configuration file match the names of the custom plugins you developed.
+It should be noted that the specific configuration parsing process is completed by the framework, and you only need to ensure that the plugin names in the configuration file match the names of your custom plugins.

 ## 4. Use custom naming service plugins

-After completing the development, registration, and configuration of custom naming service plugins, you can use these plugins in the program to complete service registration, service discovery, and traffic limiting operations.
-The following are examples of using the trpc_naming.h interface for operations:
+After completing the development, registration, and configuration of custom naming service plugins, you can use these plugins in your program to complete service registration, service discovery, and rate limiting operations.
+Here are examples of using the interfaces provided by trpc_naming.h to perform operations:

 ### 4.1 Service registration